Doraville Deportation Lawyer

 The sooner you contact a deportation lawyer, the sooner they can start building your defenses and protecting your rights.
 At Solano Law Firm, we understand that every deportation defense is unique.
 We get to know our clients and perform careful investigations of their claims.
 Then, based on their personal needs and the facts surrounding their arrest, we build customized defenses and legal strategies for them.

-If you’d like to learn more about our personalized approach to deportation defense, contact a deportation lawyer at one of our offices today.
+If you’d like to learn more about our personalized approach to deportation defense, contact an experienced lawyer at our Doraville office today.
 We’ll listen to your story and help you understand your legal options.

 If I’m Deported, What Happens to My Family?

 Many immigrants have strong connections to the United States.
 You might have a spouse, partner, or children who are U.S. citizens or have legal permanent residency.
 If you’re deported, your family has a difficult decision.
 Do they go with you or remain in the United States?
 The fear of family separation is particularly intense if you’re a single parent.

 Besides building your defense, a deportation lawyer can help you address the other challenges that are associated with a removal from the United States.
 For example, you might want to create a plan that names a legal guardian for your child if they decide to stay in the United States.
 Having a plan can ease your child’s transition and ensure that they are with a loved one rather than a foster parent.

 For more information about deportation family planning, speak to a deportation lawyer at Solano Law Firm in Doraville.